-Contact your doctor or the hospital straight away if:
+Contact the hospital straight away on the contact number you’ve been given if:

-you suddenly feel unwell even with a normal temperature.
+you suddenly feel unwell, even with a normal temperature

 Bruising and bleeding

-Feeling tired is a common side effect of chemotherapy, especially towards the end of treatment and for some weeks after it’s over.
-It’s important to try to pace yourself and get as much rest as you need.
-Try to balance this with some gentle exercise, such as short walks, which will help.
-If tiredness is making you feel sleepy, don’t drive or operate machinery.
+Feeling very tired is a common side effect.
+It’s often worse towards the end of treatment and for some weeks after it’s finished.
+Try to pace yourself and get as much rest as you need.
+It helps to balance this with some gentle exercise, such as short walks.
+If you feel sleepy, don’t drive or operate machinery.

-Less common side effects
+Less common side effects of mercaptopurine

 Back to top

 Rarely, mercaptopurine can cause this.
 Tell your doctor straight away if you get sharp pain in the upper tummy (abdomen) with sickness and vomiting.
 They will examine your tummy, prescribe drugs to help the symptoms and give you any treatment you need.